carolinelavergne/POC_VS/SETUP.md

 - Select create a pipeline project

-- In Pipeline : select "pipeline script from SCM" (in your project, you have to create a file named Jenkinsfile)
+- In Pipeline : select "pipeline script from SCM" (in your project, a file named Jenkinsfile should be present, if not create it)

 The content of this file is jenkins step :
  ```